 Notes

-- Be meticulous when it comes to measuring the ingredients in this no bake Baileys cheesecake recipe.
+- Be meticulous when it comes to measuring the ingredients in this Baileys no cook cheesecake recipe.
 The alcohol makes it softer set than most no bake cheesecakes, so do not alter the quantities of the cream cheese, double cream or alcohol.
 If you do, it may not set sufficiently.

 - For this reason, use digital kitchen scales and use them to measure in grams.
 This is by far the most accurate way of measuring ingredients for baking.
 Please do not convert the measurements to cups as this is a highly inaccurate method of measuring ingredients out.